santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```
 Both ChatGPT and GPT-4 can chat with you, answer follow-up questions, challenge incorrect information and perform tasks such as writing text and generating code and other outputs.

+ChatGPT can only provide answers based on the information it has been trained with and does not have the ability to search the internet for new information.
+However, GPT-4 (the latest language model from OpenAI) can be connected to the internet via plugins, giving it the power to search for information and datasets online

 https://www.esafety.gov.au/key-topics/esafety-guide/chatgpt-and-gpt-4
 ```